 - Controlling foods and drinks entering the body.

 - Controlling things that are put on and next to the body.

-- Controlling the environment that surrounds the body, home, and at work.
+- Controlling the environment that surrounds the body, home, and work.

 No UK GP or NHS clinician is currently trained to provide this information to a patient for accidental chronic dental ingestion sped up by a second disease, Oral-Electro galvanism.

-Prevention of further toxicity being ingested and absorbed through the body will help to speed up the chelation process, the body is less overwhelmed by new toxins and get on with the business of pushing out existing toxicity.
+Prevention of further toxicity being ingested and absorbed through the body will help to speed up the chelation process, the body is less overwhelmed by new toxins and gets on with the business of pushing out existing toxicity.

 Important.
 Please read our terms and conditions of use of this website.

 If you wish to contact us please use the ‘contact page’ on the disclaimer page providing your details or comment about the website on the ‘leave the reply’ section at the foot of the page.
 Spotted any broken links?
 Please message us.

 Posts are in numbered order for completeness.
 You may like to read the next six posts which explain how the chelation process has been managed.

 \\\ © 2019-2022 Toxic Health Design Horizon All rights reserved.